 NEW CONSTRUCTION INCENTIVE

 If you are considering purchasing a new home, this is a must-read.
-This is a no strings attached offer; presented exclusively by Brittany Leighton, a California Real Estate Broker.
-This is a win-win incentive that is very simple, takes 10-minutes to complete, and truly has no strings attached.
+This is an offer presented exclusively by Brittany Leighton, a California Real Estate Broker.
+This is a win-win incentive that is very simple, takes 10-minutes to complete, and truly has no strings attached (except as mentioned below).

-New homes work on a referring agent bases and will typically pay 2.5%-4% of the purchase price of the new home, as a referral commission to a Realtor, simply for referring the buyer to the new home community.
-Brittany will give 50% of that commission back to the buyer, up to $40k (as long as the lender and builder allow the credit).
-New home communities do not raise the price or change the structure of your home purchase because they are paying a referral fee to a Realtor; there should be zero loss to the buyer.
-The buyer literally only has up to $40,000 to gain.
+New homes work on a referring agent bases and will typically pay 2-3% of the purchase price of the new home, as a referral commission to a Realtor, simply for referring the buyer to the new home community.
+Brittany will give 50% of that commission back to the buyer, up to $40k (restrictions may apply due to allowable credits, etc.).

 It is recommended that the home buyer tells the new home community that they are represented by a Realtor on their first visit to the new home community.
 The first visit is truly the only time a new home builder is required to honor the Realtor relationship.
-If the buyer is unable to mention the Realtor on their first visit; it is recommended that the buyer lets them know before an offer has been agreed upon - typically the new home community will still honor the Realtor referral up to this point.
-If all else fails, the buyer should simply have the conversation in the early stages.
+If the buyer is unable to mention the Realtor on their first visit; it is recommended that the buyer lets them know before an offer has been agreed upon to attempt at having them honor the Realtor relationship.

 Additional benefits to utilizing a Realtor -